huhouhua/go-nuget/README.md

 ```

 There are a few `With...` option functions that can be used to customize
 the API client.
-For example, to set a custom base URL:
+For example, to set a custom source URL:

 ```go
 client, err := nuget.NewClient(